Facebook marketing is growing as the social media platform continues to be the number one marketing tool for top brands and small businesses.

 You may even have already had a significant Facebook presence, so now you may be wondering, “Just what do I do now”?
 How do I leverage my business’s Facebook presence?
 It’s a good question.
 Below are four ways you are not maximising the benefits of your Facebook presence:

-Who are your audience?
+Who is your audience?
 Have you done a research to identify who your service or business is meant for?
 Are you targeting the local people or those far away from your business?

 This is the first thing you must get right.
 No matter the amount of money you spend on your campaigns, you will never be able to get ROIs if you are not targeting the right audience.